prit-lakhani/team-project-team-16/Documentation/Journals/Praveen Project Journal.md

 - Weekly Scrum Report
   - What tasks did I work on / complete?
-    1. Designed flight list table based on the flight type (Arrivals and Departures).
+    1. Designed API to redirect the user based on their role (General User, Airline Employee, Airport Employee).
-    2. Modified add flight API.
+    2. Modified API routes and update the URLs.
   - What am I planning to work on next?
-  1. Develop an APIs to delete and update the time.
+  1. Develop an APIs for assign baggage carousel for each arriving flight.
   - What tasks are blocked waiting on another team member?
     1. None
 - Select one of the XP Core Values and keep a journal of how the team kept these values throughout the project.